Alpha blocker: Erectile dysfunction

 Yohimbine, an α2 blocker derived from the bark of the Pausinystalia johimbe tree, has been tested to increase libido and treat erectile dysfunction.
 The proposed mechanism for yohimbine is blockade of the adrenergic receptors that are associated with neurotransmitters inhibition, including dopamine and nitric oxide, and thus aiding with penile erection and libido.
 By doing so, they can alter the blood flow in the penis to aid in achieving an erection.
 However, some side effects can occur, such as palpitation, tremor, elevated blood pressure, and anxiety.

-Yohimbe bark contains both alpha-1 and alpha-2 adrenergic receptors blocking alkaloids.
+Yohimbe bark contains both α1 and α2 adrenergic receptors blocking alkaloids.

 Phentolamine, a non-selective alpha blocker, has also been tested to treat erectile dysfunction.
 By reducing vasoconstriction in the penis, there appears to be increased blood flow that aids in penile erection.
 Side effects associated with phentolamine include headache, flushing, and nasal congestion.

-Phenoxybenzamine a non competitive alpha-1 and 2 blocker was used by Dr. Giles Brindley in the first intracavernosal pharmacotherapy for erectile dysfunction.
+Phenoxybenzamine, a non-competitive α1 and α2 blocker was used by Dr. Giles Brindley in the first intracavernosal pharmacotherapy for erectile dysfunction.